Territorial disputes of India: Susta territory

 Susta is another territory which is disputed between Nepal and India.
 It is currently controlled by India as a part of Bihar state.
-Media reported residents of a village in Susta claiming that Susta belongs to Nepal and they are Nepali citizens.
-The 1816 Treaty of Sugauli defined Gandaki river as the international boundary between India and Nepal.
+The 1816 Treaty of Sugauli defined Gandaki River as the international boundary between India and Nepal.
 The right bank of the river was under Nepal's control while the left bank was under India's control.
 Susta village was initially on the right bank when the treaty was signed and it was a part of Nepal.
-However, over the years, the Gandaki river changed its course and Susta moved to the left bank and is now currently under India's control.
+However, over the years, the Gandaki River changed its course and Susta moved to the left bank and is now currently under India's control.
 The Government of Nepal has repeatedly stated that Susta belongs to Nepal and that the Indian government should return the area.

 Resolved disputes

 Sri Lanka

 The dispute on the status of the island of Kachatheevu was settled in 1974 by an agreement between both countries.
-But still some cases are still ongoing in High Court of Madras which are filed earlier regarding this dispute stating as illegally issued to Sri Lanka.
+But still some cases are ongoing in High Court of Madras which are filed earlier regarding this dispute stating as illegally issued to Sri Lanka.
 Several actions were still taken by the union government of India to retrieve that island back to Indian territory once again.